multi-learn/summit/docs/source/execution.rst

-Welcome tothe exection documentation!
+Welcome to the exection documentation
 =====================================

 .. automodule:: multiview_platform.Exec
    :members:
-   :inherited-members: